abelguith/k8s-cluster-automation/README.md

 ## How to Use

 1. **Provision Infrastructure**
-   Navigate to the `Infrastructure provisioning files/` directory and use Terraform to provision the Azure infrastructure:
+   Navigate to the `Infrastructure provisioning files/` directory and use Terraform to provision the Azure infrastructure.
+During execution, Terraform will:
+   - Automatically generate an **inventory file** with the details of the created virtual machines.
+   - Trigger the Ansible playbooks to configure the VMs and deploy a Kubernetes cluster.

    ```bash
    terraform init